Allen Funt: Candid Camera

+Daring experiment

+Free from the restrictions of broadcast television, with Standards and Practices executives telling him what he could not show on television, Funt decided to pursue an idea that could not possibly be shown on television.
+He produced a full-length motion picture, What Do You Say to a Naked Lady?
+(1970), that showed the reactions of ordinary people startled by a nude woman in unlikely places (when an elevator opened, hitchhiking nude, etc.).
+The film received the adults-only X rating.
+This proved to be a setback to Funt's career.
+He had always personified playfully mischievous stunts and good, clean fun, and now he was making X-rated movies.
+The public stayed away from the film, which landed "way down the list of grossers".
+Critic Gary Topp wrote, "Funt, who turns out to be more of an exhibitionist than many of his nude characters, has a definite problem with his decisions as to what is funny, and what is pure sensationalism."
+Funt found network-television doors closed to him, and they remained so until 1974.
+Undaunted, he made a second movie, Money Talks, which received only a limited release.

+Funt returned to network television in 1974, when ABC broadcast a Candid Camera retrospective but did not sponsor a series.
+Instead, Funt sold a new Candid Camera series for syndication to local stations.
+It was broadcast from 1974 to 1979.
+Funt was now the full-fledged host, and his co-hosts included John Bartholomew Tucker, Phyllis George, Jo Ann Pflug, Betsy Palmer, and Fannie Flagg.

+In 1982 Funt returned to the racier, nude-models version of the format, offering an adult-oriented series called Candid Candid Camera.
+These programs were shown on cable TV and sold to home-video markets.

 Other pursuits

 Funt donated his recordings and films to his alma mater Cornell University and established a fellowship at Syracuse University for postgraduate studies in radio and television "aimed at providing the broadcast industry with qualified black personnel."

-He established a foundation which used laughter therapy for seriously ill patients by providing videocassettes of Candid Camera episodes.
+He established a foundation that used laughter therapy for seriously ill patients by providing videocassettes of Candid Camera episodes.
 He also taught psychology at Monterey Peninsula College.

 Personal life

-In 1946, Funt married Evelyn Michal (1920–2014) with whom he had three children, Peter, Patricia and John.
-In 1964 the couple was divorced and the same year Funt married Marilyn Laron, from whom he was divorced in 1978.
-The couple had two children, Juliet and William.
+In 1946, Funt married Evelyn Michal, with whom he had three children, including Peter Funt.
+In 1964, the couple divorced, and the same year Funt married Marilyn Laron, from whom he was divorced in 1978.
+The couple had two children.
 Funt had seven grandchildren.

 On February 3, 1969, Funt, his wife, and his two youngest children boarded Eastern Airlines Flight 7 in Newark, New Jersey, with a destination of Miami, Florida.
-While en route, two men hijacked the plane and demanded passage to Cuba.
-However, some of the passengers, having spotted Funt, believed the whole thing to be a Candid Camera stunt.
-Funt repeatedly attempted to persuade his fellow passengers as to the reality of the hijacking, but to no avail.
+En route, two men hijacked the plane and demanded passage to Cuba.
+Some of the passengers, having spotted Funt, believed the whole thing was a Candid Camera stunt.
+Funt repeatedly attempted to persuade them the hijacking was real, to no avail.
 The plane landed in Cuba, finally convincing the passengers.
 Funt and the other passengers were released after 11 hours of captivity.

-Funt amassed a collection of works by the Victorian painter Lawrence Alma-Tadema and engineered an exhibition of them at the Metropolitan Museum of Art (bypassing the wishes of then director Thomas Hoving).
-The collection's value skyrocketed as a result, and Funt sold them at a handsome profit.